annajomuhich/co-transcriptome/README.md

 Then put normalized.matrix through the mr2mods pipeline. (https://github.itap.purdue.edu/jwisecav/mr2mods)

+Run your sbatch command like this:

+`sbatch sbatch_mr2mods.sh path/to/normalized.matrix path/to/outputdir/`

 ## Step 6: mr2mods_network_reformat.R

 Reformat the output from mr2mods.
+This puts decay rates together and joins with gene annotations.